asynchronizations/artifact/README.md

 ===============================
 ```

-Note that the runtime may differ from a machine to a machine.
+Note that the runtime (in millisecond) may differ from a machine to a machine.